Establishing an Allies/Safe Zone Program

 - guidelines as to when to utilize a professional counselor

-- myths and realities of homosexuality and bisexuality
+- myths and realities of what it means to be LGBT

 - sexual identity development (i.e., the studies of Vivien Cass)